 The agreement or order of legal separation can become the basis of a final divorce or dissolution of marriage in Ohio.
 But, the marriage remains legally intact unless one of the spouses takes action to formalize a divorce or dissolution.

 Can You Modify an Order for Legal Separation in Ohio?

 Also, you can modify an order for legal separation in Ohio.
 If both parties agree, they can modify the division of property.
 Courts cannot, however, change the property division without both parties’ consent.
 Child support and parental rights and responsibilities orders are subject to change so long as the court has jurisdiction over these orders.
 You can generally modify spousal support if you can demonstrate that financial circumstances have changed for one of the parties involved.

 How can a Cleveland, Ohio Divorce Lawyer Help?

 Work with a local Cleveland, Ohio divorce lawyer to better understand how to secure a legal separation in Ohio.
 This can save you time and a lot of frustration.
 An experienced Ohio divorce lawyer can help file the action with court and navigate tricky financial, property and child custody matters.

 Manning & Clair Attorneys At Law have extensive experience in divorce law, family law and understand what you are going through.
 The decisions you make now can impact your life for years to come.
-So, we promise to offer you compassion during this tough time as well as expert legal advice that protect your interests and help you reach a resolution.
+So, we promise to offer you compassion during this tough time as well as expert legal advice that protects your interests and helps you reach a resolution.
 To learn more, please contact us today.